thei0n/pamus/README.md

 pamus -T (--tag) -> to tag downloaded files

 ### Known bugs
-  Seems to not work properly when there are foregn letters in the video title.
+  Seems to not work properly when there are non-latin letters in the video title.